Bernie Sanders Condemns Trump for Minnesota ICE Incident, ‘As Usual, the Trump Administration Is Lying,’ Slams Reckless Federal Enforcement

 Zane Clark

-Zane Clark is an aviation writer whose love of flight began at age 11, during a birthday ride in a 1966 Piper 180C.
-That first scenic flight sparked a lifelong fascination with airplanes, history, and the technology shaping modern aviation.
-Today, Zane brings clear, informed storytelling to Altitude Post, covering everything from industry trends to the people and machines pushing aerospace forward.
-When he’s not writing, he’s spotting aircraft, attending airshows, or exploring the innovations that define the future of flight.
+Zane Clark is a writer whose interest in national affairs began at age 11, during a birthday ride in a 1966 Piper 180C that sparked an early curiosity about history and current events.
+That first moment of perspective grew into a lasting fascination with the people, conflicts, and decisions influencing the nation’s direction.
+Today, Zane brings clear, informed storytelling to Altitude Post, covering everything from major events to the individuals helping shape the country’s future.
+When he’s not writing, he’s researching history, following current developments, spotting aircraft, attending airshows or exploring the stories behind the headlines.

 Tags